-Heat to the passenger compartment is provided by a combination of the HVAC in heat pump mode and PTC heaters 62 depending on the ambient temperature and the requested target temperature as selected by the position of the temperature lever 74.
+Heat to the passenger compartment is provided by a heaters 62 depending on the ambient temperature and the requested target temperature as selected by the position of the temperature lever 74.

-For ambient temperatures less than 40° F. heat is supplied only by the PTC heater as the reversible HVAC refrigerant system is disabled to prevent icing of the heat exchangers 80 and 88 which would result in reduced airflow and odors in the passenger compartment.
-At ambient temperatures greater pump, the PTC heater 62, or the heat pump supplemented by the PTC heater 62.
+For ambient temperatures less than 40° F. heat is supplied system is disabled to prevent icing of the heat exchangers 80 and 88 which would result in reduced airflow and odors in the passenger compartment.
+At ambient temperatures greater than or equal to 40° F. heat is supplied by either the heat pump, the PTC heater 62, or the heat pump supplemented by the PTC heater 62.

 Referring to FIG. 12A, at step 270 a target temperature is calculated based upon the position of temperature lever 74.
 A lookup table contains values that correlate temperature lever position to the target temperature of the air flowing from the duct outlets 64-68.
 The creation of a lookup table containing such values is well known in the art.
-At step 272 the target temperature is then compared to the temperature heat exchanger air temperature is measured by probe 132.
-If the air temperature at probe 132 exceeds the target temperature the PTC heater 62 is turned off, the heat pump is turned off, and the blend door 61 is set to the max cool position.
+At step 272 the target temperature is then compared to the temperature of air flowing into inside heat exchanger 88.
+The pre-indoor heat exchanger air temperature is measured by probe 132.
+If the air temperature at probe 132 exceeds the target temperature the PTC heater 62 is turned off, the heat pump is turned 5 off, and the blend door 61 is set to the max cool position.
 In the max cool position air bypasses the PTC heater and flows directly to the duct outlets.
-During this mode of operation the outside air which flows into the duct 56 is warmer than the passenger has requested via the temperature lever 74.
-To cool the incoming air to the desired temperature the passenger has the option of enabling air conditioning mode.
+During this mode of operation the outside air which flows into the duct 56 is warmer than cool the incoming air to the desired temperature the passenger has the option of enabling air conditioning mode.

-For incoming air that is colder than the target temperature the compressor speed is adjusted by a PID controller at step

-276 to drive the temperature of post inside heat exchanger air to the target temperature.
+For incoming air that is colder than the target temperature the compressor speed is adjusted by a PID controller at step 276 to drive the temperature of post inside heat exchanger 15 air to the target temperature.
 As compressor speed is increased the refrigerant suction pressure and temperature decreases enabling the refrigerant to absorb a greater amount of heat from the external air as the refrigerant traverses the outside heat exchanger (evaporator) 80.
-The refrigerant is additionally compressed by the compressor to a greater discharge temperature and pressure prior to being routed to the inside heat exchanger (condenser) 88.
-The increased heat exchanger 80, is then transferred to the air flowing through the inside heat exchanger 88.
+The refrigerant is 20 additionally compressed by the compressor to a greater discharge temperature and pressure prior to being routed to the inside heat exchanger (condenser) 88.
+The increased heat load of the refrigerant, obtained from the outside heat exchanger 80, is then transferred to the air flowing through 25 the inside heat exchanger 88.
 The increased heat transfer causes a commensurate increase in the post inside heat exchanger air temperature, assuming the ambient temperature and air flow rate remains constant.

-At step 278 the post inside heat exchanger air temperature is measured by probe 133 and compared to the target temperature.
+At step 278 the post inside heat exchanger air temperature 30 is measured by probe 133 and compared to the target temperature.
 The post inside heat exchanger air temperature represents the air temperature prior to the PTC heater.
-If the air temperature is greater than the target temperature, then 20 supplemental heat is not required to achieve the target temperature.
+If the air temperature is greater than the target temperature, then temperature.
 Therefore, at step 280 the controller turns PTC heater 62 off, sets the blend door 61 to the max cool position, and returns to step 270 to begin another iteration.
-This is the normal operating loop during heat mode operation as the 25 controller 130 regulates the air temperature to the selected target temperature.
+This is the normal operating loop during heat mode operation as the controller 130 regulates the air temperature to the selected 40 target temperature.
 The post inside heat exchanger air temperature will exhibit normal closed loop operation by fluctuating slightly about the target temperature.